markusmeingast/Pulse-Monitor/README.md

 Tried hooking up 0.96 OLED 1306 screen.
 Only every second line shows up.
 Board likely broken (glass chipped in corner).
 * Adjusted Uno code to read signal and time into variables

+## 19.09.2019
+Hooked up ST7735S TFT screen to arduino.
+Plotting seems to work while keeping 200Hz sampling with Adafruit libraries.
+* Plotting failry clean with npoise only.
+To be tested with real ECG sensors.

 ## Event list
 * Event @ 20190712-161609-0077